Find a Menopause Specialist

 Once you have a list of menopause specialists, it’s time to do some MORE research.
 Yay!

 First things first, Google the name.
 We Google celebrities all the time—why not check out your healthcare professional, too?
-Then visit your state medical licensing board’s Web site to verify that the doctor is currently licensed.
+Then visit your state medical licensing board’s Web site to verify that the specialist is currently licensed.
 Here are some useful sites:

 Interview Your Potential Specialist

 You’re looking for assistance with your perimenopause symptoms, which is great!
 The next step is to interview them.
 Just think about it, what would you do before you hire a new employee or assistant?
 Have an interview!
 Same goes with your healthcare professional.
 Most specialists will not charge for this consultation, and if they do, it’s probably money well spent.
 You want to be completely comfortable with your specialist—after all, he or she is your new business partner in your menopause business!
 This is a good time to think inside the box.
 Don’t be afraid to ask questions or walk away if it’s not the right fit.
 Here are some tips on how to approach your interview:

 - Download my free Menopause Symptoms Chart.
 Fill this chart our for at least two weeks and take it with you to your appointment.
 This way, you can not just tell, but show your specialist how you’re feeling.

 - Bring an advocate.
 This can be a friend, relative, or partner.
 Bring someone who will be comfortable advocating along with you in your quest for perimenopause help.
 Another set of ears is always beneficial.